Jean Wells - Artist Statement

 Jean currently sells most of her work directly through her online Etsy shop and at regional Art & Craft shows.
 Notably, Jean recently created a successful series of ‘limited edition’ handmade mugs for Colectivo Coffee shops in the Milwaukee/Madison areas.
 In 2017, the USGA commissioned Jean to create commemorative pieces for the US Open Championship held at Erin Hills Golf Course in Wisconsin.

-Jean is a board member of the Wisconsin Designer Craft Council and a member of the Milwaukee Artists Resource Network and Local First Milwaukee.
-She is also co-founder of Milwaukee Empty Bowls, established in 1999, an organization that has raised over 750,000 dollars for local food pantries and meal programs in SE Wisconsin.
+Jean is the current president of the Wisconsin Designer Craft Council and a member of the Milwaukee Artists Resource Network and Local First Milwaukee.
+She is also co-founder of Milwaukee Empty Bowls, established in 1999, an organization that has raised over 900,000 dollars for local food pantries and meal programs in SE Wisconsin.

 Here is a process video of how I create my pieces.
 This video was made for the release of the Colectivo Sugar Skull Mugs in 2013.